cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

   - Select "Use Physical drive" and Auto Detect
   - Unselect "Connect at power on"
   - Click Ok
-- Start the new VM, install updates as desired
+- Start the new VM

 ### For vCenter: